 Let’s back up a little.
 The key issue in trademark infringement litigation is “likelihood of confusion.”
-To determine likelihood of confusion, courts consider a list of eight factors (for some reason trademark lawyers call them “digits”), which include the “identity of purchasers” and the “degree of care exercised by potential purchasers.”
+To determine likelihood of confusion, courts consider a list of eight factors (for some reason the Fifth Circuit calls them “digits”), which include the “identity of purchasers” and the “degree of care exercised by potential purchasers.”
 A higher degree of care means a lower likelihood of confusion.

 If, as Houston College of Law argues, the relevant consumers are prospective law school students, you would expect the likelihood of confusion to be lower.
 These are relatively sophisticated “purchasers” making a major life decision.
 They are likely to exercise a high degree of care in selecting the place where they are going to spend their lives (and money) for the next three years.

 But if you expand the universe of “consumers” to a larger group that includes practicing lawyers and potential clients, you would expect the likelihood of confusion to be higher.
 In a sense, UH argues, a law school doesn’t just produce education, it produces law school graduates.
 The “consumers” of those graduates include the people who decide whether to hire the graduates.
 Those people are not making a life decision about where to go to law school and may be more likely to be confused.

 Both arguments are plausible.
 But arguments are one thing, authorities are another.
 Judge Ellison asked more than once what authority—meaning case law—the University of Houston had to support its position that the relevant consumers are not just prospective law students.
 UH had an argument for its broader definition of relevant consumers, but it did not identify any direct authority for it.